French ship Conquérant (1812)

-Conquérant was a 3rd rank, 90-gun built for the French Navy during the first decade of the 19th century.
+Conquérant (/fr/) was a 3rd rank, 90-gun built for the French Navy during the first decade of the 19th century.
 Completed in 1812, she played a minor role in the Napoleonic Wars.

 Description

 Designed by Jacques-Noël Sané, the Bucentaure-class ships had a length of 59.28 m, a beam of 15.27 m and a depth of hold of 7.64 m.
 The ships displaced 3,868 tonneaux and had a mean draught of 7.8 m.
 They had a tonnage of 2,034 port tonneaux.
 Their crew numbered 866 officers and ratings during wartime.
 They were fitted with three masts and ship rigged.

 The muzzle-loading, smoothbore armament of the Bucentaure class consisted of thirty 36-pounder long guns on the lower gun deck and thirty-two 24-pounder long guns on the upper gun deck.
 The armament on the quarterdeck and forecastle varied as the ships' authorised armament was changed over the years that the Bucentares were built.
 Conquérant was fitted with fourteen 12-pounder long guns and fourteen 36-pounder carronades.